9 Signs You Have High Functioning Depression, Because It Can Look Different To How You'd Imagine

 ...but you know it isn't.
 As Suzanne Leckie explained in Women's Health, "With PDD, people experience many of the same symptoms but to a lesser degree which enables them to still get out of bed in the morning and do much of what they need to do.”
 She added, "This means that the depression may not be evident to others and can come as a surprise to extended family and colleagues."
 Don't depend on the perceptions of others to determine whether you might have a problem — just because your depression isn't immediately apparent, doesn't mean it isn't real.

-Because high functioning depression is more difficult to detect than major depressive disorder, it's often swept under the rug by sufferers and non-sufferers alike, despite the distress it can cause.
+Because high functioning depression is more difficult to detect than major depressive disorder, it's often swept under the rug, despite the distress it can cause.
 Worse, because high functioning depression or PDD typically persists over several years, it's possible to simply adjust your baseline and believe that a state of constant unhappiness is just how it's always been.
 But if you recognise yourself in the symptoms listed above, challenge your brain's narrative, and make an appointment with a doctor.
 Happiness is attainable.
 You deserve it.